getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 -   The version of your platform (e.g. iOS 5.0)
 -   The user’s language

-Once you’ve starting sending tagged data, you’ll see it show up in a few places:
+Once you’ve started sending tagged data, you’ll see it show up in a few places:

 -   The filters within the sidebar on the project stream page.
 -   Summarized within an event on the sidebar.
 -   The tags page on an aggregated event.

 We’ll automatically index all tags for an event, as well as the frequency and the last time the Sentry SDK has seen a value.
-Even more so, we keep track of the number of distinct tags and can assist in you determining hotspots for various issues.
+Even more so, we keep track of the number of distinct tags and can assist you in determining hotspots for various issues.

 &nbsp;
 ### Setting the Level